bahrus/xtal-element/README.md

 As we'll see, satisfying these requirements suggests creating a starting point that is a bit more complex than the primitive custom element definition.
 This base library doesn't claim to be the best fit for all types of web components, but focuses on some common needs.

+xtal-element adopts the philosophy that it makes sense to keep the initialization process separate from the update process.
+The initialization process typically involves doing one-time tasks, like cloning / importing HTML Templates, and attaching event handlers.
+The update process focuses on passing in new data bindings as they change.
+Keeping these two separate, and keeping the HTML Templates separate from binding mappings, may result in a bit more steps than other libraries, but hopefully the lack of magic / flexibility can pay off in some cases.

 ## Minimal XtalElement Setup

 XtalElement is the base class, and doesn't provide support for asynchronous retrieval of a view model property.